About the SE Uplift Board of Directors

 • Acknowledge and celebrate our successes!

-Anyone violating these agreements or is otherwise disruptive may receive a warning from the chair that continued disruption may result in them being removed from the meeting.
+Any person that violates these agreements or is otherwise disruptive will receive a warning before being removed from the meeting.

-Are you a new Neighborhood Association board member looking for resources?
+Are you a Neighborhood Association board member looking for resources?

-Please visit: SE Uplift – NA Board Member Resources for trainings, tools and information packets for board officer roles.
+Please visit our Neighborhood Association Board Member Resources for trainings, tools and information packets for board member roles.